opentelekomcloud-infra/techblog/_blueprints/2018-03-23-openshift-origin-fedora-atomic.md

 ---
 layout: post
-title:  "Openshift Origin on FedoraAtomic"
+title:  "Get OpenShift Origin 3.7 on Fedora 27 Atomic running on Open Telekom Cloud"
 date:   2018-03-23 12:10:29 +0100
+author: A. Goncharov
 categories: otc blueprint
-excerpt_separator: <!--more-->
 ---

-# Get OpenShift Origin 3.7 on Fedora 27 Atomic running on Open Telekom cloud

 This document describes procedure how to get OpenShift Origin 3.7 installed on Fedora 27 Atomic instances on top of the infrastructure provided by Open Telekom Cloud (OTC).

  * version: 1

-{{ post.excerpt }}

 Mostly this document will rely on the ReferenceArchitecture provided by the RedHat [Reference Architecture](https://access.redhat.com/documentation/en-us/reference_architectures/2017/html/deploying_and_managing_red_hat_openshift_container_platform_3.6_on_red_hat_openstack_platform_10/).
 Some modification would be applied in order to get it running on OTC, as well as UnifiedLoadBalancer is used instead of the separate HAProxy instance.